timabilov/robots-navigation/README.md

 ```

-To run django server with docker compos:
+To run django server with docker-compose:

 ```bash
 # Docker compose